Timothy-Arnold/COVID-Image-Segmentation/README.md

-# U-Net
+# COVID-Image-Segmentation
-U Net model for segmentation of lung lesions in CT scans of COVID patients.
+Models for segmentation of lung lesions in CT scans of COVID patients.

 Data from Kaggle: https://www.kaggle.com/datasets/maedemaftouni/covid19-ct-scan-lesion-segmentation-dataset/data